Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

 ### Image Templates for Google Cloud

-Right now there are no public gcloud images set up for using XLT, however you can build your own images using our public <a href="https://github.com/Xceptance/XLT-Packer" target="_blank">XLT-Packer project</a>.
+Right now there are no public XLT gcloud images provided, however you can build your own images using our public <a href="https://github.com/Xceptance/XLT-Packer" target="_blank">XLT-Packer project</a>.
 It contains a README on how to use it to create images for the cloud vendor of your choice.

 ### Setting up gce_admin